SabineEmden/odin-recipes/README.md

 # Project: Recipes

-This project for the section HTML Foundations in the Foundations Course of The Odin Project uses HTML only without any styling with CSS, which will be added at a later time.
+This project for HTML Foundations in The Odin Project Foundations Course uses HTML only without any styling with CSS, which will be added at a later time.

 Skills Used:
 - basic HTML